thorsten/phpMyFAQ/api-docs/login.md

 # Login

-Used to login a registered User.
+Used to login a registered user.

 **URL** : `/api/v2.0/login`